The Didactic Factory

 In Circular TwAIn and its ecosystem, the Didactic Factories empower employees with new skills and support businesses in their innovation journey.

-They provide hands-on training, access to technical expertise, and state-of-the-art facilities for testing and experimentation.
+They provide hands-on training, access to technical expertise, and cutting-edge facilities for testing and experimentation.

 With a strong focus on Industry 4.0, digital transformation, circularity and AI, Didactic Factories help businesses stay ahead in the technological landscape.
 Whether through specialised training or providing testing environments, they bridge the gap between knowledge and industry, driving innovation and growth.